wp-plugins/postman-smtp/readme.txt

 Postman is a next-generation SMTP plugin which provides WordPress with a more secure mechanism for sending email.
 When your site generates an e-mail, for example from a Lost Password or a plugin like [Contact Form 7](https://wordpress.org/plugins/contact-form-7/), Postman handles the OAuth authentication and SMTP delivery.

-Postman is intended for users who want to use Gmail's SMTP servers.
-Please be aware that if your host provides an internal SMTP server for you to use (e.g. GoDaddy), there is a good chance they have blocked access to Gmail's SMTP server and Postman will not function.

 Requirements: PHP 5.2, a Gmail or Google Apps account, a Client ID from Google Developer, Port 465 (TCP, outbound) must be open

 == Frequently Asked Questions ==